chipbuster/cvc-build-scripts/README.md

 Project configurations are things like the SVN repository, needed libraries, and build commands.
 Any of the existing configs should serve as examples.

-Each project settings file should export at least the following variables:
+Each project settings file **must** export at least the following variables:

 * `PROJ_NAME`: A string identifying the project.
 This will be used to report errors and is also the name given to directories/files